Yasmani Grandal Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective 8.9 K/9, which ranks 12th in the league.

-- The Angels have the 15th-ranked team ERA across all league pitching staffs (4.18).
+- The Angels have the 15th-ranked team ERA among all MLB pitching staffs (4.17).

-- The righty's most recent appearance was on Wednesday against the Boston Red Sox, when he tossed seven scoreless innings while allowing two hits.
+- In his most recent time out on Thursday, the lefty threw six innings against the Boston Red Sox, giving up one earned run while surrendering five hits.

-- In seven games this season, the 27-year-old has a 4.95 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .252 to opposing batters.
+- The 33-year-old has a 4.81 ERA and 5.5 strikeouts per nine innings across nine games this season, while giving up a batting average of .279 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.